5 Hair Stylist Health Issues To Talk About

 Ammonia is a corrosive substance known to cause health issues such as, irritation of the skin, respiratory tract, lungs, and esophageal passage.

 The harmful effects of ammonia and formaldehyde have been debated by those in the salon and beauty industry for years.
 However, we’re beginning to understand that exposure to these chemicals have been linked to upper respiratory diseases, occupational asthma, and in some studies, lung cancer.

 4. Contact Dermatitis and Allergies Among Hair Stylists

 Hand contact dermatitis is the second most commonly reported occupation skin disease in women .

-Around seven out of every 10 hair stylists will suffer from work-related dermatitis at some point in their working life – and in severe cases it can mean the end of their career .
+Around 7 of every 10 hair stylists will suffer from work-related dermatitis at some point in their working life – and in severe cases it can mean the end of their career .